petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/creating-data-backup-files.md

 ### Deploy the Build to Your Chosen Environment

-Finally, use the [DXP Cloud Console](https://console.liferay.cloud/) to deploy the completed build to your chosen environment.
+Finally, use the [Liferay Cloud Console](https://console.liferay.cloud/) to deploy the completed build to your chosen environment.

-1. In the DXP Cloud Console, go to the Builds page (using the link at the top of the page).
+1. In the Liferay Cloud Console, go to the Builds page (using the link at the top of the page).

 1. Find the build you created previously in the list, and from the Actions menu, click *Deploy build to*.